nib Group and Privacy

-You can also contact your local entity.
+You can also contact your local nib entity.
 We will respond to your request for access to personal information we hold about you within the timeframes required by applicable laws and/or as soon as we reasonably can, including notifying you if we are unable to provide access (such as when we no longer hold the information) or if we are permitted by applicable law to refuse access.

 Generally, we do not impose any charge for a request for access, but where permitted to do so by applicable law, we may charge you a reasonable fee for the retrieval costs associated with providing you with access.

-For complaints about privacy, we will establish in consultation with you a reasonable process, including time frames provided by applicable laws, for seeking to resolve your complaint.
+For complaints about privacy, we will establish in consultation with you a reasonable process for seeking to resolve your complaint, including time frames provided by applicable laws.

 If you are located in the European Economic Area (EEA) and require further information about how we deal with your personal data under EEA data protection laws, please contact us at: